ITAR and AS9100 don't care about your spreadsheets.

 - →Prime contractors and government contract manufacturers

-We evaluate your current AS9100 documentation, ITAR access controls, and the cost of manual reconciliation across your disconnected systems.
-Every gap is quantified before we discuss solutions.
+The guidance helps readers evaluate current AS9100 documentation, ITAR access controls, and the cost of manual reconciliation across your disconnected systems.
+Every gap is quantified before a system direction is chosen.

 AS9100 Gap Assessment